New For 2018-19

-The first installment will be deposited directly into your bank account after the University confirms your full-time enrolment.
+The first installment will be released after the University confirms your full-time enrolment.
 Starting in Fall 2018, your OSAP funding will be sent directly to the University to reduce your outstanding tuition and fees.
 If you applied by mid-June, this should happen by the first or second week of classes.

-Why does my Student Account say I owe fees when I have already indicated on my OSAP application that I want to redirect my OSAP funding to U of T to cover my tuition?
+Why does my Student Account say I owe fees when my OSAP is going to be sent to U of T to pay my tuition and fees?

-“Free tuition” means that OSAP provides grant funding to cover at least the average cost of Arts and Science tuition in Ontario ($6,520) for students from families with incomes at or below $50,000 or single students with incomes at or below $30,000.
+“Free tuition” means that OSAP provides grant funding to cover at least the average cost of Arts and Science tuition in Ontario ($6,720) for students from families with incomes at or below $50,000 or single students with incomes at or below $30,000.
 The grant funding is part of your OSAP assessment, it is not extra funding.
-The tuition amounts at U of T will may be higher, and this amount does not include compulsory and ancillary fees, and residence fees (if applicable).
+The tuition amounts at U of T may be higher, and this amount does not include all costs, such as compulsory and ancillary fees, and residence fees (if applicable).